NEWS 210101 about RaspEX with LXDE based on Ubuntu 20.04 Focal Fossa.

 3. Screenshot of my mobile phone when Raspotify is connected and running

 About SSH, PuTTY, Samba, RealVNC and VNC Viewer

 SSH, PuTTy (Telnet/SSH client for X), Samba and RealVNC are pre-installed in RaspEX Build 201227.
-You need to install PuTTy and and VNC Viewer in your Windows system if you want to connect to RaspEX/Raspberry Pi 4 from Windows the way the below slideshow shows.
+You need to install PuTTy and and VNC Viewer in your Windows system if you want to connect to RaspEX/Raspberry Pi 4 from Windows.
 (Please read the developers information about how to configure PuTTy and VNC Viewer).